Randell157/Gacha-Savior-App/README.md

 # Gacha Savior App

 This is my final CAPSTONE project for Computer Science!

 This is a website that allows people to track and organize their information for various gacha games, starting with Genshin Impact!
 Will update to have more in the future!

+Using Vercel to host the website for now: https://gacha-savior-app.vercel.app/